sapnaaradhya/DBMS-Projects-A-section-2018/1MV16CS001_1MV16CS007/README.md

 # Project Description
-DBMS project for automatically creating schedule for college teachers.
+DBMS Mini project for 5th Semester under VTU based on A Heuristic approach to Automated College Schedule Generation using Genetic Algorithms.

 ---
 # Developers